 In Word on your iPhone, tap the Edit icon , tap Home > Review > Proofing tools, and then tap Proofing Language.

 In your document, on the Review tab, tap the Spell Check icon , and then tap Proofing Language.

 User Interface & Editing - The display and keyboard languages for Office for Windows Mobile are the same as the language that Windows is set to.

 Proofing - On Windows Mobile you can change the proofing language in Word.

 In your document, on the Review tab, you can select the proofing language from the ribbon.

-User Interface - The best way to set the display language in Office Online is to set the language in the host where your documents live.
+User Interface - The best way to set the display language in Office for the web is to set the language in the host where your documents live.
 That's usually OneDrive, SharePoint, Dropbox, etc. When you open a document from one of those sites, Office Online will use the display language you have that service set to.

 To set the proofing tools language in your app go to the Review tab > Spelling & Grammar > Set Proofing Language.
-In OneNote Online this is found on the Home tab.
+In OneNote for the web this is found on the Home tab.

 Things to know